jpex-js/jpex/jpex/docs/api/jpex/extend.md

 });
 ```

 *Keep in mind that the constructor parameters are injected rather than passed in directly.
 So calling `new MyClass2(service, factory)` would not instantiate the class with those parameters.
-If you wanted to pass a parameters into your Class you would need to use [named parameters](./named-params') e.g. `new MyClass2({mySerivce : service, myFactory L factory})`*
+If you wanted to pass a parameters into your Class you would need to use [named parameters](../factories/named-params.md') e.g. `new MyClass2({mySerivce : service, myFactory : factory})`*

 Extend options
 --------------